Finesse/TestTaskOrderApplication/readme.md

 There mustn't be multiple clients with the same phone number in the database.

 The tariffs are added to the database during the installation.
-Each tariff has a name, a price and days.
+Each tariff has a name, a price and possible days.

 The application is made on top of [Laravel](http://laravel.com), [Vue](http://vuejs.org) and [Bootstrap](http://getbootstrap.com).
 All the client-server data transmissions is implemented with AJAX without page reloading.